byeKhoXx/Project-5GSFN-MCYBERS/README.md

 1. sudo systemctl restart telegraf
 2. sudo systemctl start influxdb
 3. sudosystemctl start grafana-server
-  1. And then go to http://locahost:3000 with the credentials `admin:admin`
+    3.1 And then go to http://locahost:3000 with the credentials `admin:admin`
+4. Generate traffic

 Example: